 The Renewable Fuel Standard (2)

 The RFS is considered the primary driver of biofuel production in the United States.
 Created under the Energy Policy Act of 2005, the RFS was amended to the RFS2 in 2007 and established the first renewable replacement mandates for diesel.
-Under the RFS2, companies that refine, import, or blend fossil fuels are required to meet quotas, or Renewable Volume Obligations (RVOs).
-A producer’s RVO can be met either by producing a certain quantity of biofuel or paying the appropriate amount in Renewable Identification Numbers (RINs), tradable credits generated by the production of biofuel and the currency of the RFS.
-The RVO system has created a market for RINs, which vary in value by biofuel category: renewable (sometimes referred to as “conventional”) biofuel, biomass-based diesel (BBD), cellulosic biofuel, and other advanced biofuel.
-In 2006, the RFS required that four billion gallons of renewable fuel be produced; that number ascended to 36 billion gallons in 2022.1
+Under the RFS2, companies that refine, import or blend fossil fuels are required to meet quotas, or Renewable Volume Obligations (RVOs).
+A producer's RVO can be met by either blending renewable fuels into the fuel supply or by purchasing and retiring Renewable Identification Numbers (RINs).

+Tradable credits are generated by the production of biofuel and are the currency of the RFS.
+The RVO system has created a market for RINs, which vary in value by biofuel category: renewable (sometimes referred to as conventional) biofuel, biomass-based diesel (BBD, above), cellulosic biofuel and other advanced biofuel.
+Compliance is assessed at the end of each year.
 The majority of RFS obligation has historically been fulfilled by ethanol, which falls under the category of renewable/conventional biofuel.
-Biodiesel and renewable diesel are the two primary types of biofuels that satisfy the RFS’s BBD mandate.
+Biodiesel and renewable diesel are the two primary types of biofuel that satisfy the RFS’s BBD mandate.

 Ethanol

-This is the third article of a series designed to help you maximize trading opportunities in the Soybean complex.
+This is the fifth article of a series designed to help you understand and maximize trading opportunities in the Soybean Oilshare market.

-Chart 2: Percent of total disappearance of Corn used for fuel in the United States (million bushels)
+Percent of total disappearance of corn used for fuel in the United States (million bushels)

 Biodiesel and Renewable Diesel

-Chart 3: Domestic Disappearance of Soybean Oil for Biofuel (million pounds)
+Domestic disappearance of soybean oil for biofuel (million pounds)

-The relative usefulness of renewable diesel is reflected in the relative difficulty in its production compared to biodiesel, lending to biodiesel’s historical prevalence in domestic capacity.
+The relative usefulness of renewable diesel is reflected by the relative difficulty in its production compared to biodiesel, lending to biodiesel’s historical prevalence in domestic capacity.
 Thanks to increasing production capacity buoyed by state and national incentive policy, however, renewable diesel production is rapidly accelerating.
-The EIA reported that renewable diesel production capacity could more than double between 2022 through 2025,7 according to reported capacity and the increased capacity announced by blenders.
-Operable production capacity of renewable diesel and other biofuels exceeded that of biodiesel in the United States in July 2022 and exceeded biodiesel capacity by 78% in July of 2023.8
+Operable production capacity of renewable diesel and other biofuels exceeded that of biodiesel in the United States in July 2022 and exceeded biodiesel capacity by 140% in July of 2025.

-Renewable diesel in the United States has historically been produced and consumed in West Coast states; as California, Washington, and Oregon each offer incentive programs for production in addition to being subject to the national Renewable Fuel Standard.
-Biodiesel production and use, by contrast, is more prevalent in the upper Midwestern states of Minnesota, Iowa, and Illinois.[1]
-As of 2023, Iowa was the state with the most biodiesel plants (11), comprising 483 MMgal/year of the country’s 2,086 MM/gal.11
+Renewable diesel in the United States has historically been produced and consumed in West Coast states; California, Washington and Oregon each offer incentive programs for production in addition to being subject to the national Renewable Fuel Standard.
+Biodiesel production and use, by contrast, is more prevalent in the upper Midwestern states of Minnesota, Iowa and Illinois.

-According to Farmdoc Daily, domestic capacity of renewable diesel is expected to more than double between 2022 and 2025 alone.
-Industry commentator Walter Cronin remarked on BBD growth: “The one limiting factor to the success of the ambitious development of renewable diesel and biojet: the feedstock, namely the only one that can scale to meet the ambitions: soybean oil.”
 As market dynamics evolve, CME Group will continue to provide risk management solutions for our changing world.
-Learn more about CME Group’s Soybean complex and suite of biofuel products at www.cmegroup.com/agriculture and www.cmegroup.com/energy.
+Learn more about the Soybean complex and suite of biofuel products at www.cmegroup.com/agriculture and www.cmegroup.com/energy.

 All examples in this report are hypothetical interpretations of situations and are used for explanation purposes only.
 The views in this report reflect solely those of the author and not necessarily those of CME Group or its affiliated institutions.
 This report and the information herein should not be considered investment advice or the results of actual market experience.